-Table 1 provides an analysis of two charging options.
+Table Error!
+Bookmark not defined. provides an analysis of two charging options.

-Costs include any accrued deficits or surpluses from the previous four years but exclude any costs allocated to the reissue charge.
+15 Costs include any accrued deficits or surpluses from the previous four years but exclude any costs allocated to the reissue charge.

-Table 1: Charging options for Official Assurances
+Table Error!
+Bookmark not defined.: Charging options for Official Assurances

 Option Analysis Option 1 This approach does not support equity and does not encourage efficient use of MPI's resources, but provides greater certainty about certification costs for industry and MPI, and is administratively simpler for MPI.
-Option 2 This approach would improve equity between exporters and would encourage efficient us of MPI's resources.
-It also should enable the per certificate fee to be maintained at a low level given that any more complex certificates are cost recovered via actual time spent of them.
+Option 2 This approach would improve equity between exporters and would encourage efficient use of MPI's resources.
+It also should enable the per certificate fee to be maintained at a lower level given that any more complex certificates are cost recovered via actual time spent on them.
 This option provides greater operational flexibility than Option 1.
 MPI could develop business rules for when an hourly charge would be charged, in addition to a fixed fee.
 Exporters would initially have less certainty about costs, but certainty would increase once their export schedule was better known and a track record of interaction was established.